 Put on some gloves to keep your hands clean and then go ahead and apply the dye to the wig / extensions by just spraying it on.
 You can first spray it on in sections and then just dig your fingers all up in there to make sure the hair is saturated, not just on the top but on the underside too and that it is coated all the way through.
 Make sure you move the hair around as you go so you’re not just dying the top layer of hair.
-Start using a comb to brush the dye through to make sure you’re getting it on all of the hairs, all of the layers, front and back, roots and everything.
+Start using a comb to brush the dye through to make sure you’re getting it on all the hairs, all the layers, front and back, roots and everything.

 Use the pliers to pull the Sharpie apart.
 Your goal is to get the ink tube out of the marker.
-So grab the colorful front section of the Sharpie with your pliers and wiggle it around and pull it until it all comes apart.
+So, grab the colorful front section of the Sharpie with your pliers and wiggle it around and pull it until it all comes apart.
 This can take some practice!
 It can be hard at first, but you got this!

 Once it’s apart, put the ink tube aside.
-Then use your pliers to remove the little tip from the front of the sharpie for a little bit of extra ink.
+Use your pliers to remove the little tip from the front of the sharpie for a little bit of extra ink.
 This part should come out much easier.
 And then using something sharp, slice open the ink casing so the ink will come out easier.

 Rinsing and Drying

 After it’s all rinsed out, lay it out on a towel to dry.
-Since this is not real hair, it is not recommended that you blow dry it or use any hot tools on it since that can damage the synthetic fibers.
+Since this fake hair, we do not recommend blow drying it or using any hot tools.
+That will damage the synthetic fibers.
 After it dries, brush the hair thoroughly.

 With synthetic hair, you will get tangling, matting, and it will quickly look worn out and damaged.
-It often looks fake and unnatural and many people will definitely notice it.
-You also have a lot less styling options and can’t use normal hair dyes.
-100% remy human hair looks natural and is indistinguishable from your own hair.
+It often looks fake, unnatural and many people will notice it.
+You also have a lot fewer styling options nor can you use normal hair dyes.
+100% Remy human hair looks natural and is indistinguishable from your own hair.
 It is also much easier to maintain and take care of.